okansahiner/virt-api/README.md

 Notice: this project is not in use now.
-It is being used for experimental pur
+It is being used for experimental purposes

 new libvirt api for kvm